AKloc/BookNotes/Digital Minimalism.md

 **What can I do with this?**
 - I like the angle of being really deliberate about ROI of online stuff.
+- Be very cognizant that all of these apps, sites, s
 - Going forward - be intentional and deliberate when signing up for any sort of social media / news / digital life stuff.
 	- What do I want to get out of this?
 	- How much time do I want to spend on it on an ongoing basis?